IsPeterHere/Computational-Models/README.md

 ## 1. Turing machine

 The Module Turing_Machine.ixx defines a basic turing machine model (one in which a tape starting from 0 has infinite length in one direction ~ a.k.a. a large pre-specified length for progarming purposes).
-The following models extend this turing machine module to define more complicated programs.
+The following projects extend this turing machine module to define more complicated systems.

 ### 1.1 Emulating a 4-bit RAM